eProsima/DDS-Router/README.md

   networks.
 * **Topic allowlisting**: it is possible to configure a *DDS Router* to forward just the user data belonging to a topic specified by the user.
+* **Dynamic topic discovery**: the user does not need to fully specify over which topics to communicate (i.e. provide concrete topic names and types).
+The discovery of topics matching the allowlisting rules automatically triggers the creation of all entities required for communication.

 ![eProsima DDS Router overall architecture](docs/rst/figures/ddsrouter_cloud_white_background.png)